 With so many variables affecting an assault case, it’s crucial to have competent counsel for aggressive defense both in and out of court.

 When you come to us for legal representation, we will help focus on the big picture.
-Our team has handled many cases involving various degrees of assault.
+Our St. Paul assault lawyers have handled many cases involving various degrees of assault.
 We have vigorously defended our clients, demanding that the prosecution prove how the defendant could be guilty of assault.
 Regardless of the degree of your charge, we can discuss legal actions that can be taken prior to your case going to trial.

 Advocating for Your Future